TheDiamondOG/CrossEnv/README.md

 # CrossEnv

-This is a cross platform enviroment variable editor, it works on windows and linux.
-Don't got a mac and I don't want to test it on there.
+This is a cross-platform environment variable editor, it works on Windows and Linux.
+I don't have a Mac and I don't want to test it on there.
 If you are editing or adding local variables you do not need to root/admin.
-Will need it if you are editing and adding system wide variables
+You will need it if you are editing and adding system-wide variables

 # Requirements
 Python 3 and tk

 # Download (Release)
-Just get the version from the realese tab and run it
+Just get the version from the release tab and run it

 # Dowmload (Source)
 Grab the source